 - SpicyIP is constantly quoted as a leading resource on IP in India by many sources.
-Illustratively, it was featured in an article titled ‘Bloggers drive India’s IP Regime’ in the Business World, a leading business newspaper from India.
+Illustratively, it was featured in an article titled ‘Bloggers drive India’s IP Regime’ in the Business Standard, a leading business newspaper from India.

 “….
 As the [Indian] government went into a tizzy over reports that some yoga postures had been patented in the US, he [Shamnad Basheer] cleared the air by writing on his spicyipindia.blogspot.com that actually they were just some yoga accessories.
 These are just two instances of how bloggers are contributing to India’s transition to the new patent regime…”

 - SpicyIP posts are regularly picked up by other media sources and blogs.
-The IPkat, a leading IP blog from the UK notes:
+The IPKat, a leading IP blog from the UK notes:

 “The exciting and well -informed Spicy IP blog is one of the best things to have come out of India in a long time.
 It has a strong team of writers and a wealth of lively and controversial subject-matter to discuss.”

 - SpicyIP regularly runs campaigns to increase transparency in Indian IP law and policy.
 In 2007, it petitioned the Prime Minister of India to have an online database of patents.
 The petition alleged that such a database would aid in the more transparent functioning of the Indian Patent Office, and help make it more accountable.
 This petition garnered more than 300 signatures.
 The Government of India responded by stating that a database would be ready by the year 2009.
 This campaign ended successful with the launch of various online IP databases that are now used frequently by the Indian IP community.
 IP Watch, a reputed international IP publication reported as below: